 Create a PSA

-Have students research different organizations that have animal fostering programs.
+Have youth research different organizations that have animal fostering programs.
 They can make social media campaigns and PSA videos on the importance of fostering adoptable pets.

 DIY animal toys

-Students could craft and create homemade animal toys out of old fabric and recycled items.
-Here are many ideas that could be facililitated in the classroom.
-These new toys could then be delivered to animals at the local shelters.
+Craft and create homemade animal toys out of old fabric and recycled items.
+Here are many ideas that could be delivered to animals at the local shelters.

 - Bake dog or cat treats and take them to the shelters

-- Have students write letters to the editor for the school or local newspapers focused on advocating for adopting dogs from shelters or for animals rights.
+- Have young people write letters to the editor for the school or local newspapers focused on advocating for adopting dogs from shelters or for animals rights.

 - Coordinate a flash mob dance to a song with an animal theme to raise money and awareness for local animal needs.

-- Students could research and compile statistics regarding the endangered and threatened animal species in your area.
+- Research and compile statistics regarding the endangered and threatened animal species in your area.
 They could find out what they could do to help and educate the community on their findings.